craigfrancis/php-is-literal-rfc/readme-v2.txt

  // Pre 8.0 this also happened with string casting.
 </code>

-==== Other Functions ====
+==== FAQ: Other Functions ====

+We made the decision to only support 4 functions that concatenated strings.

-There are a lot of candidates; for example, adding //strtoupper()// might be reasonable, but we need to consider the effect of every function, making the concept of a LiteralString more complex (e.g. //str_shuffle()// creating unpredictable results, or output varying based on the current locale).
+There are a lot of other candidates; e.g. adding //strtoupper()// might be reasonable, however we would need to consider the effect of every function and context, making the concept of a LiteralString more complex (e.g. //str_shuffle()// creating unpredictable results, or output varying based on the current locale).

 The main request that's come up over the last year is to support //sprintf()//.
 While this is reasonable for basic concatenation (e.g. only using "%s"), it gets more complicated when coercing values to a different type, or when using formatting.
 That said, a future RFC might consider changing this (with the main focus being on the implications/risks).

-Python has a longer list of [[https://peps.python.org/pep-0675/#appendix-c-str-methods-that-preserve-literalstring|methods that preserve LiteralString]], where they found it tricky to decide what should be allowed, and this created a bit of negative feedback (some people want more functions on the list, while others wish these hadn't been included because it moves away from a simple "developer defined string").
+Python has a longer list of [[https://peps.python.org/pep-0675/#appendix-c-str-methods-that-preserve-literalstring|methods that preserve LiteralString]], where they found it tricky to decide what should be allowed, and this created a bit of negative feedback (some people want more functions on the list, while others wish these hadn't been included because it moved away from a simple "developer defined string").

-==== Naming ====
+==== FAQ: The Name ====

 A "Literal String" is the standard name for strings in source code.
 See [[https://www.google.com/search?q=what+is+literal+string+in+php|Google]].